mysmartpot/hub/README.md

 sudo raspi-config
 ```

-In the configuration tool, make the following changes.
+In the configuration tool, makes the following changes.

  1. In `System Options > Password` assign a new password to the `pi` user.
     Changing the password is recommended for security reasons.